wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 Core Website Name: **nuocial**

 ------------------------------------
+To achieve the above please follow theses steps in turn.

 1. Open up an empty text document on your laptop and make up a username, password and ssh port for your prospective build machine.
 Find the ip address of your laptop by going to [whats my ip](https://www.whatsmyip.com) and enter the ip address of your laptop into your empty text document, for example,